-The Multiresolution Modifier (often shortened to “Multires”) gives you the ability to subdivide a mesh similarly to the Subdivision Surface Modifier, but also allows you to edit the new subdivision levels in sculpt mode.
+The Multiresolution modifier (often shortened to “Multires”) gives you the ability to subdivide a mesh similarly to the Subdivision Surface modifier, but also allows you to edit the new subdivision levels in Sculpt Mode.

 Sets the type of subdivision.

-- Maintains the current shape, and simply subdivides edges.
+Maintains the current shape, and simply subdivides edges.

-- Creates a smooth surface, usually smaller than the original, using the standard Catmull-Clark subdivision surface algorithm.
+Creates a smooth surface, usually smaller than the original, using the standard Catmull-Clark subdivision surface algorithm.

-- Add another level of subdivision.
+Adds another level of subdivision.

 - Delete Higher

-- Deletes all subdivision levels that are higher than the current one.
+Deletes all subdivision levels that are higher than the current one.

-- Copies vertex coordinates from another mesh.
+Copies vertex coordinates from another mesh.

 - Apply Base

-- Modifies the original unsubdivided mesh to match the form of the subdivided mesh.
+Modifies the original unsubdivided mesh to match the form of the subdivided mesh.

 - Save External

-- Saves displacements to an external
+Saves displacements to an external

 How precisely the vertices are positioned (relatively to their theoretical position), can be lowered to get a better performance when working on high-poly meshes.